arangodb/docs/3.10/indexing-persistent.md

 Accessing Persistent Indexes from the Shell
 -------------------------------------------

-ensures that a unique persistent index exists `collection.ensureIndex({ type: "persistent", fields: [ "field1", ..., "fieldn" ], unique: true })`
+Ensures that a unique persistent index exists:

+`collection.ensureIndex({ type: "persistent", fields: [ "field1", ..., "fieldn" ], unique: true })`

 Creates a unique persistent index on all documents using *field1*, ... *fieldn*